sixcious/url-incrementer/README.md

 This is the first extension/app I ever made, so it's important to me 100% that you are happy with it.

 If something isn't working right or if there's anything you don't like, I'd really appreciate it if you could please give me a chance and email me before leaving a low-rating/review, and I'll try my hardest to fix it in the next version.
-Thank you (times infinity!) for letting URLI play a small part in your web experience!
+Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 # Features
 - Auto Incrementing